Even the Tories are walking away from the old economic consensus

 Blairism is dead, and we must now begin to define what comes next.

 Mark Stanford is a teaching fellow in International Development at King’s College, London.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.